-Freelancing is in vogue.
-Established firms remain slow to hire full-time staffers, preferring instead to work with temporary or contract workers they don’t have to entice with benefits – and with whom it’s easier to cut ties when projects are completed.
-As a result, a rapidly growing cohort of startups is leveraging on-demand freelance labor like never before.
+In other words, freelancing is in vogue, thanks in part to a rapidly growing cohort of startups leveraging on-demand freelance labor like never before.
 An entire cottage industry has emerged to provide guidance for these workers in the U.S. and abroad.

-In 2013, a much-touted Intuit study found that at least 25% of U.S. workers currently freelance or work as temps or independent contractors.
-The study also projected that by decade’s end, that number would be 40%.
-For workers who can motivate themselves to adhere to a regular schedule without supervision, freelancing offers plenty of perks.
+Though freelancing has plenty of drawbacks, including less job security and fewer traditional benefits, it also offers plenty of perks for workers who can motivate themselves to adhere to a regular schedule without supervision.
 Veterans cite benefits such as the ability to make their own hours, having more time for child-rearing and family activities, and the opportunity to pursue creative or challenging projects that might not be available in a more regimented environment.

 Where Can Freelancers Find Work?